-Each candidate must present a thesis on a subject allocated by the Department of Public Health Medicine and Epidemiology which shall embody a detailed critical review of the literature and/or original work on the topic.
-The thesis should be of publishable standard.
+Each candidate must present a thesis on a subject allocated by the Department of Public Health Medicine and Epidemiology, which shall embody a detailed critical review of the literature and/or original work on the topic.
+The thesis should be of publishable standard and must conform to Departmental requirements.